Trolleybus usage by country: Nepal

-Wellington had the last remaining public trolleybus system in Australasia.
-GO Wellington operated 61 Designline trolleybuses on nine suburban routes south, east and west of the city centre, until the system's closure in October 2017.

-The closure of the Wellington network came under heavy criticism from Wellington residents, local politicians, and international transport experts, as it gained the unwanted notoriety of being the only zero-emissions public transport system shut down after its home country signed the Paris climate accord.

-In Foxton and at Ferrymead Heritage Park in Christchurch preserved trolleybuses operate.
-The Ferrymead system has trolleybuses from every New Zealand city that operated trolleybuses: Auckland, New Plymouth, Wellington, Christchurch and Dunedin.

 North Korea

 Trolleybuses have operated in Pyongyang since 1962, with a large fleet serving several routes.
 Due to the closed nature of North Korea, the existence of trolleybus networks in other North Korean cities was generally unknown outside the country for many years, but it is now known that around 12 to 15 other cities also possess trolleybus systems, among them Chongjin and Nampho.
 A few other places have private, very small (in some cases only one or two vehicles) systems for transporting workers from a housing area to a nearby coal mine or other industrial site—or at least did at some time within recent years.
 Trolleybuses include both imported and locally made vehicles.
 Imported buses are from Europe and copied versions from China.
 There are a few local manufacturers of trolleybuses.
 More recently, while the systems in larger cities are refreshed, some smaller networks, such as Tanchon (2011), Hochon County (2020), Onsong County (before 2004), Kapsan County (unknown), Sinpyong County (2015), Sudong (unknown) and Yonsan County (unknown) have had their trolleybuses removed, though at least in Onsong, the wires have been preserved in relatively good condition.